dwhiffing/fury/content/aar/iof/iof3_aj/body.md

 when everyone can see them a mile away.
 I'm actually thinking about using them to hit Khartoum when it gets dark again.
-They've got the legs for it, and if ever there was a place that shouted "Please base Badgers here!" it's Khartoum.
+They've got the legs for it, and if ever there was a place that shouted "Please base Badgers here\!" it's Khartoum.
 A big base with facilities for very large aircraft which is safely isolated far behind the front lines would be ideal for bombers.
 But we've no evidence that anything is there.
 Hmmm...As the Socotra strike heads for home, the four F-14s with the longest range loadouts (which haven't yet used any of their ordnance) are refuelled and directed to head west and tangle with forces in the Aden area.
 After initial successes against Mig-21s patrolling the area they head NNW towards Sana'a, and start running into more credible opposition in the form of Mig-23s and Mig-29s, and a couple of support planes.
 Their range advantage keeps them out of immediate danger, and they manage to get a decent score before running away back towards the tanker with their tanks nearly dry.
 (In retrospect, maybe I should have sent more of the heavy CAP F-14s along, and tried to get a more decisive engagement.
 But I'm nervous about leaving the carrier so undefended, so I hurried them home instead.)

 I had originally intended to have all my naval forces rendezvous NE of Socotra and proceed along the N shore of the Gulf of Aden, but looking